History of Sabah: Pre-15th century

-During the 7th century CE, a settled community known as Vijayapura, a tributary to the Srivijaya empire, was thought to have been the earliest beneficiary to the Bruneian Empire existing around the northeast coast of Borneo, founded by the Funan Prince among the early coastal Dusun people.
+During the 7th century, a settled community known as Vijayapura, a tributary to the Srivijaya empire, was thought to have been the earliest beneficiary to the Bruneian Empire existing around the northeast coast of Borneo, founded by the Funan Prince among the early coastal Dusun people.
 Another kingdom which was suspected to have existed according to Chinese records beginning the 9th century was P'o-ni, also founded by the ancient Dusun people.
 It was believed that Po-ni existed at the mouth of Brunei River and was the predecessor to the Sultanate of Brunei.

 The Brunei Annals in 1410 mentioned about a Chinese settlement or province centring in the Kinabatangan Valley in the east coast surrounding Kinabatangan River founded by a man known as Ong Sum Ping.
 This is consistent with the recent discovery of timber coffins in the Agop Batu Tulug cave in the Kinabatangan Valley, belong to the Dusun Sukang tribe.
 The coffins, adorned with carvings believed to resemble similar cultural practices in China and Vietnam, are believed to date back from around 700 to 1,000 years ago (11th to 14th century).
 From the 14th century, the Majapahit empire expanded its influence towards Brunei and most of the coastal region of Borneo.